mwerezak/stackscript/README.md

     >>> 3 2 * 4 +
     ] 10

-You can assign values to identifiers using the assignment operator `:`.
+You can assign values to identifiers (actually name binding) using the assignment operator `:`.

     >>> [1 2 3 'a' 'b' 'c']: mylist

-Right now the available data types are booleans, integers, floats, strings, lists, and blocks.
-The block type is really important so I will get back to that later.
+Right now the available data types are booleans, integers, floats, strings, arrays, tuples, and blocks.

-In the future I'd like to have immutable and mutable flavours of lists.

-I also want to add a Lua-inspired "table" mapping type that also supports Lua-style metatables.
-I think this will add a lot of *oomph* to the language without needing to add the weight of a fully-fledged object system.

-Like Lua I plan to have a small closed set of types.
-I think you can do a lot with just lists, tables, and primitives.

-Now, back to the "block" type.
+### Evaluation of Expressions and Operators

+Whenever an expression is encountered, each symbol in the expression is applied to the stack.

+- If the symbol is a literal, the literal value is pushed onto the stack.
+- If the symbol is a name, the name is looked up to produce a value which is pushed onto the stack.
+- If the symbol is an operator, the operator manipulates the stack in some way.

+Operators can consume values from the stack, push values onto the stack, or do other things.
+Many operators are overloaded, so the exact behavior will depend on the type of the first 1-3 items on top of the stack, depending on arity.

+A complete operator reference can be found at the bottom of this README.

+### Blocks

 Blocks are containers that contain unexecuted code.
 These are very similar to "quotations" in Factor.
 Blocks are just values, so you can put them in lists, pass them when invoking another block, etc.

 Blocks can be applied using either the invoke operator `!`, or the evaluate operator `%`.